mattcooperdev/oh-baby/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about DJ Matt Cooper.
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about babies.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the section of their choice.
-The use of a clean underline animation when hovering over a link emphasises where the User is.
-Underneath there is a Hero Image with text about the Site and a "Reach Out" Call to action button.
+        1. Upon entering the site, users are automatically greeted with a clean and easily readable page, with a striking heading, logo and background that identify that this is a baby theme.
-        2. The main points are made immediately with the hero image and associated text.
+        2. The main points are made immediately with the 'Start' and 'Rules' buttons.
-        3. The user has two options, click the animated call to action button (which highlights in red to emphasise the link to the connect form) or scroll down, both of which will lead to the same place, to learn more about the Artist.
+        3. The user has two options, clicking the 'Start' and 'Rules' buttons, either of which gives them an understanding of what the purpose of the Site is.

-    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to play the quiz.

         1. The site has been designed to be fluid and never to entrap the user.
-At the top of the page there is a clean navigation bar, each link describes what section they will end up at clearly.
-The viewport height has also been set in such a way that the header of the following section is always visible, as to draw the visitor in to exploring the page further.
-        2. At the bottom of the page there is a redirection call to action in the form of social links to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-        3. In the Connect section, after a form response is submitted, the page refreshes and the user is brought to a thank you page, allowing them to return to the top of the home page via a link or via the navbar.
-For sylistic purposes, the from method was set from "POST" to "GET" so you can see the styling of the Thankyou page.
-This renders the form from collating inputted data and would need to be resolved before deployment.

-    3. As a First Time Visitor, I want to look for examples of the style of music Matt plays and see if they have legitimacy.
-I also want to locate his social media links to see their followings on social media to guage their popularity and activity.
-        1. By clicking the releases link in the navbar, or scrolling to the releases section after viewing the hero image and related text, the visitor will be able to click any of the YouTube videos to get an idea of the music the artist has released.
-        2. Once the new visitor has read the cover text, they will notice the 'Reach Out' link which takes them to the Connect and social section.
-        3. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+As a first user you will tend to go to the 'Rules' section first to gain an understanding of what the game entails.
+If not, they will click in to the Game and be presented with the first question in the Game Area.
+        2. The user is unable to progress through the quiz without selecting an answer.
+The game will automatically move on to the next question after 1.5 seconds when an answer is submitted without the need to make any more clicks by the User.

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find information about Matts gig diary.
+    1. As a Returning Visitor, I want to play the quiz again.

-        1. These are clearly shown in the gigs section of the page.
-        2. Immediately below this information is the connect section where a User can reach out for more information.
+        1. The user can go straight into a new game.
+The questions are randomised so the User will not experience the same questions on a second play.
+        2. At the end of the quiz the User is presented with their results and the option to restart the quiz.
+The idea of giving the User their results gives a light sense of competition.

     2. As a Returning Visitor, I want to find the best way to get in contact with Matt with any booking or production requests I may have.